United Jewish Israel Appeal

 How to Apply

-UJIA does not currently have an open application process for organizational grants.
-Grant programs are launched periodically in response to community needs.
-Organizations interested in funding should:
+UJIA does not currently have an open application process for organisational grants.
+Grant programmes are launched periodically in response to community needs.
+Organisations interested in funding should:

 1. Monitor UJIA communications - Sign up for updates at www.ujia.org